scrapinghub/frontera/docs/source/topics/frontier-backends.rst

     .. autoattribute:: frontera.core.components.Backend.metadata

+.. autoclass:: frontera.core.components.DistributedBackend

+Inherits all methods of Backend, and has two more class methods, which are called during strategy and db worker instantiation.

+    .. automethod:: frontera.core.components.DistributedBackend.strategy_worker
+    .. automethod:: frontera.core.components.DistributedBackend.db_worker

-At the same time :class:`Backend` should communicate with low-level storage by means of these classes:
+Backend should communicate with low-level storage by means of these classes:

 Metadata
 ^^^^^^^^